aksh-ai/drive-ai/README.md

 * Detects and recognizes traffic signs (39 classes of Indian Traffic Signs for now) and traffic signals in real-time.
 * Displays reminder for traffic signs that have most priority, also warns when traffic signs and signals are not followed.
 * Also detects school zones and emergency zones based on signs as well as GPS location (within 500m radius)  and warns accordingly if not in recommended speed limit.

 ![Traffic Sign and Light](images/traffic.png)

 ### Lane Change Detection

 * Specifically developed for Indian roads to detect when a vehicle goes out of lane even if lanes are not visible.
+(Just a test done using simulation with a video taken from Youtube)

 ![Lane Change](images/lane.gif)